tex-wrex/tex-wrex/README.md

 Hypothesis:
 </b></h4>
 <h5>
-There are many factors at play in relation to a motorcyclist's level of injury in a crash, but the road's curvature, the local population, and condition of the motorcycle would most likely impact the outcome the most.
+A combination of crash conditions, vehicle, personnel, and road data will dictate the motorcyclist's level of injury in a crash, but the road's curvature, the local population, and condition of the motorcycle would most likely impact the outcome the most.
 </h5>
 <br>
 <h4><b>
 Questions:
 </b></h4>
 <h5>
+<li>Does the time of day matter in relation to injury severity?</li>
+<li>Does the weather at the time of the crash relate to injury severity?</li>
+<li>Does the surface condition of the roadways relate to injury severity?</li>
+<li>Does the total count of inanimate objects struck by the motorcyclist relate to injury severity?</li>
+<li>Does the failure to control speed relate to injury severity?</li>
+<li>Does speeding relate to injury severity?</li>
+<li>Does the motorcycle brand relate to injury severity?</li>
+<li>Does the maintainence condition of the motorcycle relate to injury severity?</li>
+<li>Which motorcycle crashes the most?
+Type?
+Brand?</li>
+<li>Which age is most likely to have fatal motorcycle crashes?</li>
+<li>Which age is most likely to be in a motorcycle crash?</li>
+<li>Does the income salary of the motorcyclist relate to injury severity?</li>
-<li>Does the curvature of the road affect the outcome of the rider's (Motorcyclist) level of injury?</li>
+<li>Does the curvature of the road affect the injury severity?</li>
-<li>Does the data's 'population_group_id' have a specific id value that leads to higher levels of injury with the motorcyclist?</li>
-<li>Does whether or not the road have guard-rails affect the level of injury for the motorcyclist?</li>
+<li>Does whether or not there is merging traffic relate to injury severity?</li>
+<li>Do intersections relate to injury severity?</li>
+<li>Does the length of motorcycle trips relate to injury severity?</li>
 </h5>
 <br><br><br>